mjw56/intro-to-react/topics/what-makes-react-special/PITCHME.md

 ### React gives you readable, maintainable code

-- Everything is componentized |
+- Everything is a component |

 +++